stuburger/react-delicious-form/README.md

 ## Using the `fields` and `form` props in your component
 ___
-These are the only two objects that the `withForm` higher order component adds to your component.
+These are the only two objects that the `withForm` hoc adds to your component.
 Together they contain the functions and state that you'll need to work with forms.<br>
 These props can be accessed in your component as follows:

 ```js